yulucoban/Progress-Journal/README.md

 ## Homework 4

 [Here](files/Group13-HW6.html) is “Polynomial Regression and BackPropagation Algorithm” in R !
-[Here](files/FinalQ1.html) is “Polynomial Regression and BackPropagation Algorithm” in R !
+[Here](files/FinalQ1.html) is also another “Polynomial Regression and BackPropagation Algorithm” in R !